-As some members of the committee will remember, the sales tax exemption for motor vehicle manufacturer rebates was enacted during the 2018 Legislative Session.
+As the members of the committee will remember for my testimony earlier this session, the sales tax exemption for motor vehicle manufacturer rebates was enacted during the 2018 Legislative Session.
 The original bill that session, SB 367 passed the Senate unanimously with no sunset.
 The House Taxation Committee held hearings on the bill with no opponents.
 However, the House Taxation Committee did not work the bill.